roberthatwork/broadcastme/README.md

 ## Resources

-For more information try these resources:
+If you want to learn more about Solace Technology try these resources:

 - The Solace Developer Portal website at: http://dev.solace.com
 - Get a better understanding of [Solace technology](http://dev.solace.com/tech/).